PrzemekGalarowicz/simple-user-management-task/README.md

 # Simple User Management

 This is a simple user management project.
-Please notice, that some of the libraries, that I've used may not be necessary.
-But I've wanted to show, that I know how to use as many tools as I could.
+Please notice that some of the libraries I've used may be optional.
+But I wanted to show I can use as many tools as possible.
 Also, the API is a fake API.
 I used this one: https://reqres.in/

 ## Project setup
 ```